ae-dschorsaanjo/vaku-cards/README.md

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-green.svg)](https://opensource.org/licenses/BSD-2-Clause)

+Project is currently on hold until future plans are finalized

+---

 Simple flashcard application written in JavaScript, focusing on simplicity.

 The cards are read from simple text input and parsed as minUp text.